 Dean Olian leads a school that annually provides management education to almost 2,000 students in MBA, Masters and doctoral programs, and to more than 2,000 professionals through executive education programs.
 The school has several widely recognized research centers and a global alumni network of more than 35,000 graduates.

 The School’s Board of Visitors has expanded, attracting many prominent business leaders who represent diverse functional and global perspectives.
 Olian served as the 2008 chairman of the Association to Advance Collegiate Schools of Business (AACSB International), the premier business accrediting and management thought leadership organization in the world.

 Widely published in journals on human resource management, top management team composition, and the business alignment of management systems, Olian wrote a weekly syndicated newspaper column and hosted a monthly television show on current topics in business.
 She is a sought‐after speaker and has consulted for major corporations.
-She serves on the advisory boards of Catalyst; the US Studies Centre at the University of Sydney; the Westwood Technology Transfer; and Ares Management.
+She serves on the advisory boards of Catalyst; the US Studies Centre at the University of Sydney; the Westwood Technology Transfer; Ares Management; and United Therapeutics.